NanoComp/meep/doc/docs/Python_User_Interface.md

 Predefined Variables
 --------------------

+These are available directly via the `meep` package.

 **`air`, `vacuum` [`Medium` class ]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Two aliases for a predefined material type with a dielectric constant of 1.